 Estadio Manuel Martínez Valero

-When the modest Elche CF in season 2020/21 played in La Liga again, their stadium never fell out of tune.
-Especially the inside of Estadio Manuel Martínez Valero (33.000 seats) can easily compete with the stadiums of let's say Sevilla, Getafe and Espanyol.
-Elche (locally also known as 'Elx') wasn't for no reason a host city during the 1982 World Cup in Spain, with among the matches played here the group match between Hungary and El Salvador (10-1).
-The stadium from 1976 is compact and has a good atmosphere, with two tiers in the green club colors.
-Even the main stand doesn't have a roof here, but in this part of Spain that's usually no problem: Benidorm and Alicante are nearby, and the sun shines almost always here.
+The stadium from 1976 is compact and has a good atmosphere, with two tiers in the green club colours.
+Even the main stand doesn't have a roof here, but in this part of Spain that's usually no problem: Benidorm and Alicante are nearby, and the sun shines almost all the time.

 Restaurante Franja Estadio